When Do I Get Charged Interest on Credit Card? Find Out

 You can make multiple payments within a billing cycle.
 This helps keep your balance low.
 For example, make a payment every two weeks.

-• Pay more than the minimum due
+• Pay more than the minimum due.

 • Make multiple payments in a cycle